avwrgit123/profolyo/README.md

 # profolyo
-Inside directory are html files and profolyo.html file
+Inside directory are html files and md files and profolyo.html file and profolyo.md file